chieniscool123/2024_Summer_CSS342_Notes/Week_2.md

 pointers
 refrence

+if you do
+Dog *Mike = new Dog ("Mike", 3, "Kale"); // it return an address so you must have a pointer delete Mike;

+virtual
+pointer can only point to a certain type
 ### Clion
 #### Color
 ##### Blue = changes.
 Click on the left side to see what changes you made